lunarphp/lunar/docs/src/extending/models.md

 ## Macroable

-All GetCandy models have been made macroable.
+All Lunar models have been made macroable.
 This is a Laravel technique to allow a developer to dynamically add methods to an existing class.
 This is ideal for adding helpful functions for your application.

 Here is an example...